Pidie Regency

 Pidie Regency (also known as: Pidie, Pědir; "king of"; Kabupaten Pidie) is a regency of Aceh Province, located in the north of the island of Sumatra, in western Indonesia.
-It is bordered by the Malacca Strait and Pidie Jaya Regency (which was formerly a part of Pidie Regency until it was separated out in 2007) in the north, Aceh Besar Regency in the west, Bireuen Regency in the northeast, and Aceh Jaya Regency in the south.
-The regency covers an area of 3,184.46 square kilometres and had a population of 379,108 people at the 2010 Census and 435,275 at the 2020 Census; the official estimate as at mid 2024 was 452,547 - comprising 225,588 males and 226,959 females.
-Pidie was the largest rice-producing area of Aceh province, producing some 20% of its total output.
+It is bordered by the Malacca Strait in the north, by Pidie Jaya Regency (which was formerly a part of Pidie Regency until it was separated off on 2 January 2007) and Bireuen Regency in the northeast, by Aceh Besar Regency and Aceh Jaya Regency in the west, and by Aceh Barat Regency and Aceh Tengah Regency in the southeast.

+The regency covers a land area of 3,184.46 square kilometres and had a population of 379,108 people at the 2010 Census and 435,275 at the 2020 Census; the official estimate as of mid 2025 was 456,942 (comprising 227,933 males and 229,009 females).
+The administrative capital is in the town of Sigli, although the surrounding Pidie District contains the suburbs of the town and is more populous.
+Pidie Regency was the largest rice-producing area of Aceh province, producing some 20% of its total output.

 History

 Pidie Regency has a long and storied history, with archaeological evidence suggesting human habitation in the area dating back thousands of years.
 Pidie Regency also has a rich historical background, with its history intertwined with the broader history of the Aceh region.
 The area has been influenced by various kingdoms and colonial powers over the centuries.
 It was once part of the Sultanate of Aceh, which was an important Islamic kingdom in the region.
 During the Dutch colonial period, Pidie was integrated into the broader colonial administration of Aceh.
 Historical sites and landmarks can be found in most of the regency, reflecting its diverse past.